nubergra/edem-mdc-azure/0-Setup/Exercise1/README.md

 - **📝 Address Space**: The range of IP addresses available in your virtual network (in CIDR format)
 - **🔄 Subnet**: A division of your virtual network that helps organize and secure resources
 - **📁 Resource Group**: A logical container for related Azure resources

+## 🎯 Objective

+The final goal of this exercise is to create an Azure Virtual Network using Terraform.
+This will help you understand how to use Infrastructure as Code (IaC) to automate resource creation in Azure.

 ## 📖 Additional Resources